 As long as your charger meets these standards, it’s perfectly safe to charge your electric car in the rain.

 Electric cars are still relatively new, so people are naturally less trusting of them than the petrol and diesel cars that have been around for so long.

-And some people just want an excuse to continue driving their gas-guzzler a little longer.
+The internet also makes it much easier for electric car myths to spread.
 It’s not always easy to separate fact from fiction, especially when it comes to new technology.
 When making your next driving decision, ensure you have all the facts to make an informed choice.

 Now you know the facts about EV driving, check out these 5 good reasons to drive an electric car.